next-book/next-book.info/content/concept.md

 ---
-title: Concept
+title: Why web books and next-book?
 perex: "**In short:** Every book is a standalone website, utilizing the core ideas of the web technology for good reading experience."
 aside: |
   ## Lost in remediation